accaminero/docker-spark/README.md

     RDDread.takeSample(False, 10, 2)
     RDDread.count()

-This is shonw in the following figure:
+This is shown in the following figure:

 ![Example notebook](./example-notebook.png?raw=true)